Power Pumping – How Does It Help in Increasing Milk Supply?

 Why Should Breastfeeding Mothers Prefer Power Pumping?

 The ideal way to heighten breast milk production may be naturally through nursing on demand of a baby.
 But sometimes, certain factors like a baby facing issues with latching or feeling disinterested in constant breastfeeding may negatively impact nursing on demand, causing a dip in the milk supply.
 A breastfeeding mom may not be available to feed her baby regularly due to health reasons or job compulsions.
 Also, during growth spurts, a baby may require more milk than usual.
 In such instances, cluster pumping to increase milk supply may be a feasible option.
-Power pumping aims at heightening the milk supply by repetitively pumping the breast.
+There are many benefits of power pumping.
+Power pumping while nursing aims at heightening the milk supply by repetitively pumping the breast.
 The continual draining of the breasts may gesture the body to generate more milk using half the time.

 A dual electric pump may make a good choice for power pumping.
 A solo breast pump can also do the needful but may not be as efficient as a dual electric pump timewise.
 A single pump can use double the time to do the required job, due to which a nursing mom may have to disregard the rest period.
 Also, it may be wise to choose a double pump as it can offer a stronger stimulation which is likely to facilitate more milk supply.
 Studies indicate that the hormone prolactin which plays a significant role in making milk may get substantially elevated when nursing moms double pump.